bigdatalib/bigdatalib.github.io/_resume/experience.md

 ---

 # Experience
->   Decision Scientist and Risk Manager by day and Entrepernuer and Data Scientist by night
+>   Decision Scientist, Data Scientist, and Risk Manager by day and Entreprenur by night

 ------